AlexaYuqinD/GStore-Revenue-Prediction/README.md

 Here are the functions of our codes:

-**explore.ipynb:** Preprocess raw data, obtain training and test set
+**explore.ipynb:** preprocess raw data, obtain training and test set

-**GStore-data+visualization.ipynb:** Implement exploratory data analysis, visualize the distributions and relations of features
+**GStore-data+visualization.ipynb:** implement exploratory data analysis, visualize the distributions and relations of features

 **BuildModels.ipynb:** train and tune the following models: classification models including logistic regression and lightGBM, regression models including linear regression, lightGBM, XGBoost and CatBoost, combined pipelines of classification and regression models, integrated lightGBM model.